ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 - **Config** - All configuration information is stored in environment variables, and no service credentials are hardcoded within the application.

 ### Use secrets for credentials
-For several reasons, it's never good practice to store credentials within the application.
+It's never good practice to store credentials within the application.
 Instead, Kubernetes provides so called **["secrets"](https://kubernetes.io/docs/tasks/inject-data-application/distribute-credentials-secure/)**, which are intended to hold sensitive information (e.g. passwords, OAuth tokens or ssh keys).
 Putting this information in a `secret` is safer and more flexible than putting it verbatim into a `pod` definition or in a docker image.

 1. Create a new file called `watson-secrets.txt` and add the service credential (which you can obtain from the IBM Cloud dashboard or using the CLI):